fox-it/dissect.cobaltstrike/docs/tutorials/minimal_beacon_client.rst

     $ pip install dissect.cobaltstrike[c2]

-This installs the necessary dependencies such as `Pycryptodome` and `httpx`.
+This installs the necessary dependencies such as `PyCryptodome` and `httpx`.

 Basic client
 ------------